pffy/markdown-table/README.md

 ### Copy spreadsheet

-  + Make a copy of Cotton Markdown Tables add-on. (coming soon)
+  + Make a copy of the Cotton Markdown Tables add-on. (coming soon)
     + **Add-on only available for that specific spreadsheet file.**
     + You can preview the Apps Script file.
     + You get your own personal copy of Cotton Markdown Tables.